tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 Your data pipeline **only has to be fast enough**.

-In practice, you should always make sure your data pipeline runs asynchronously with your training.
+In practice, you should always first make sure your data pipeline runs asynchronously with your training.
 The method to do so is different in each training framework, and in tensorpack this is automatically done by the [InputSource](/tutorial/extend/input-source.html)